We may earn money or products from the companies mentioned in this post.

 Choosing a Tree

-Whatever tree you decide on, make sure that the soil, sun and space are there for the type that you decide on.
+So, whatever tree you choose, make sure that the soil, sun and space are there for the type that you decide on.
 Look for trees that are young and have not been out of the soil for too long.
 Fruit trees that have healthy leaves and roots that are loose and not tightly coiled.
 Trees that already look like they are struggling to survive might not survive through the first season, or take one to two growing seasons to regain their health.

 Other posts you may find helpful: